Home Sănătate How does a lack of vitamins and microelements manifest?

 • profuse bleeding;

-• a feeling of muscle aches;
+• feeling of aching muscles;

 • increased irritability;